danrot/danrot.github.io/_posts/2023-10-24-git-bisect-and-the-importance-of-a-clean-history.md

 description is [this (at the time of writing) recent commit in the Linux kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=eb96e221937af3c7bb8a63208dbab813ca5d3d7e).
-Yes, almost everything until the start of the diff itself is the commit message, and while I am not that fluent with the development of an operating system, I am pretty sure that there is quite some interesting information in it, which **I am sure might be useful when hunting down a bug or trying to better understand some decisions later**.
+Yes, almost everything until the start of the diff itself is the commit message, and while I am not that fluent with the development of an operating system, **I am pretty sure that there is quite some interesting information in it, which might be useful when hunting down a bug or trying to better understand some decisions later**.

 But having a clean commit history does not stop at commit messages.
 Although this is already a big help, git can help a lot more when it is being mastered.
 Some features only work well if [branches are kept